- Previous Slide

 The Westpac Lifesaver Rescue Helicopter was launched in December 2008 and is a service provided by Surf Life Saving Western Australia (SLSWA).
 The helicopter service is proudly supported by the State Government of Western Australia and Westpac, who have been supporters of Surf Life Saving for 40 years.

-Today, the Westpac Lifesaver Rescue Helicopter Fremantle is a full time service 365 days a year and provides coastal surveillance, search and rescue response and support to emergency services, flying over 400 hours each year.
-The service responds to emergency incidents and performs coastal surveillance patrols of the greater Perth metropolitan area from Mandurah in the South to Yanchep in the north.
+The Westpac Lifesaver Rescue Helicopter that services the Perth metropolitan area is based at Rous Head in Fremantle.
+Its is a full time service, 365 days a year and provides coastal surveillance, search and rescue response and support to emergency services, flying over 400 hours each year.
+The service responds to emergency incidents and performs coastal surveillance patrols of the greater Perth metropolitan area, all the way from Mandurah in the south to Yanchep in the north.
+The metro service helicopter, Lifesaver 8, is named the ‘John Roberts AO’ in respect of the late Mr John Roberts, a respected Perth business identity and long-time supporter of Surf Life Saving.
+That support continues today through the Roberts family’s ongoing support of the Westpac Lifesaver Rescue Helicopter.

 Driven by a changing ocean environment and with support of the WA State Government, SLSWA commenced helicopter surveillance operations in the South West at the end of 2011.
 This service commenced primarily as a surveillance operation within the State Governments Shark Mitigation Strategy, however it has now increased its capability to provide search and rescue response and assistance to other emergency services such as Police, Fire and Ambulance.